Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 Try running the example multiple times.
 You may notice that the output order and thread names may change each time you run the program, because the OS decides when threads run.

+> You can display coroutine names next to thread names in the output of your code for additional information.
+> To do so, pass the `-Dkotlinx.coroutines.debug` VM option in your build tool or IDE run configuration.
+>
+> See [Debugging coroutines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/docs/topics/debugging.md) for more information.
+>
+{style="tip"}

 ## Coroutine scope and structured concurrency

 When you run many coroutines in an application, you need a way to manage them as groups.